openstack/releases/PROCESS.rst

 5. Use the ``make-dashboard`` command to prepare the data for tracking the final release and import it into a Google Docs spreadsheet for collaborative editing and monitoring.

+6. Tag HEAD of master for any cycle-with-intermediary project without any releases.
+Do not create branches for non-library projects.

 Milestone-3
 ===========